meghnajayakar/HIV-1_iPSC_Project/README.md

 ## 1. Set Up the Working Directory Structure

 Before running any scripts, create the project directory structure on the HPC.
 This keeps reference files, per-sample data, joint-called VCFs, annotations, scripts, logs, and software all organized under a single project root.

+(Please follow exact directory naming as described below or modify naming consistently in each script under `HPC_WGS_Scripts`)

 ### Directory structure